n2o1988/ryr-pills-manager/README.md

-# har-api-debugger
+# ryr-pills-manager
-A tool to help debugging API-based applications by using a .har archive from a front-end session, based on elelctron-boilerplate
+A tool to help content team to maintain pills in the Parking drawer based on elelctron-boilerplate

 ## Included modules